 I visited Ikon pre-Christmas after not being to the gallery in a few years.
 The building itself is always impressive.
 Housed in a former school, its gothic exterior is nestled amongst modern restaurants and bars; it’s one of the few buildings in Birmingham that nods to a pre-WW2 city.

-It’s almost impossible not to visit the cafe (good) and the gift shop first (great independent gifts, prints and books).
+It’s almost impossible not to visit the café and the gift shop (great independent gifts, prints and books).
 One of the best things about Ikon is that it is completely free, there’s no hierarchy of ticket payments, and it’s comfortable enough to amble around undisturbed too.

 In the next room, illuminated and un-missable is The Bastard Word (herein lies your photo opportunity kids).
 A closer look at the wallpaper sees Arsewoman in Wonderland.
 With more profanity and neon, it’s a written description of a porn film of the same title, directed and produced by, and starring Tyffany Minx and her friends.
 Written 15 years ago, the work refers to a genre of porn that was loosely tied to narrative art house cinema.
 Banner received a nomination for the Turner prize for this piece in 2002.